-The blower switch activates the engine compartment ventilation blower to remove explosive fumes from the area.
-The blower is turned on or off by pressing and releasing the button.
+The "BLOWER" switch activates the engine compartment ventilation blower to remove explosive fumes from the area.
 The blower must be operated for a minimum of four minutes each time before starting the engines or generator.
 In addition, the blower should be operated continuously when at idle or running at slow speeds.